 According to a study by the Temkin Group, companies that offer great CX have employees that are 1.5x more engaged than those who have less satisfactory customer experience.

 The core value for building a great employee experience is empathy.
 By centering a business model around empathy-driven human insights, both internally and externally, there is a clear path to delivering excellent customer experience.
+On top of it, you may want to take a look at employee leasing quotes.

 Quantifying human insight